 Extra Coverage includes benefits such as vision, hearing, dental, and health/wellness programs.
-They are normally not covered by Medicare.
+They usually are not covered by Medicare.
 Medicare Advantage plans very often include them as a part of their plan, or offer them at additional cost.
 Recently, some Medicare Supplement insurance vendors also started to add limited extra coverage (such as vision) to their offerings.

-Obviously, an addition of extra coverage makes the plan more appealing.
+Addition of extra coverage makes the plan more appealing.
 But don’t let it sway you from the proper selection of Medicare plan based on the above guidance.

-5. Are you entitled to Medicare Assistance programs?
+Are you entitled to Medicare Assistance?